mopidy/mopidy/docs/installation/pypi.rst

 If you are looking to contribute or wish to install from source using ``git`` please see :ref:`contributing`.

 #.
-First of all, you need Python 3.9 or newer.
+First of all, you need Python 3.11 or newer.
 Check if you have Python and
    what version by running::

        python3 --version

 #.
 You need to make sure you have ``pip``, the Python package installer.
 You'll
-   also need a C compiler and the Python development headers to install some Mopidy extensions, like Mopidy-Spotify.
+   also need a C compiler and the Python development headers to install some Mopidy extensions.

    This is how you install it on Debian/Ubuntu::